About

 Hello and welcome.

-I am the Student Representative for the Society for Musicology in Ireland (2021–24), Social Media Officer for the Women in Global Music Network, and a founding member of the Dublin Musicology Collective.
+I am currently the Student Representative for the Society for Musicology in Ireland (2021–24), Social Media Officer for the Women in Global Music Network, and a founding member of the Dublin Musicology Collective.

 If you would like to get in touch about my research, public speaking, or collaborative projects, please reach out via the contact page.